-Through the use of shared trading desks and multi-hatted personnel (including most trading for taxable fixed income securities, and for municipal bond new issues), NAM concurrently trades for NAM as well as other affiliates.
+NAM employs the use of shared trading desks and multi-hatted personnel (including most trading for equities, taxable fixed income securities, and municipal bond new issues) that trade for NAM accounts as well as the accounts of other affiliates.
 These desks and personnel face conflicts, such as in trade sequencing and allocating opportunities, in trading for clients of different affiliates.
 These conflicts are similar to the conflicts they face in providing services to clients (including affiliated and proprietary accounts) of a single investment adviser.
 Through its policies, procedures and practices, NAM seeks to provide for the fair and equitable treatment of its and its affiliates' clients.
 See Item 10.

-NAM trading for affiliates
+NAM Trading for affiliates